GUIANA SPIDER MONKEY

 The long, black, glossy hair of Guiana spider monkeys covers their entire bodies, except for their faces.
 Their long hair easily distinguishes them from other spider monkey species; however, there are other defining characteristics as well.
 Adults have reddish or pink-skinned faces with very few white hairs around their nose and chin.
 Infants are born with darker-skinned faces, which lighten as they grow older.
 Their hands and feet are covered in long black hair.
 Their hair is quite unique since it is longer than that typically found on primates.

-Spider monkeys are large New World monkeys with long gangling arms and legs.
+Spider monkeys are large Latin American monkeys with long gangling arms and legs.
 Guiana spider monkeys are the largest of the spider monkey species.
 Their long tails prehensile tails are used for balance and act as an additional limb, allowing them to move with ease and efficiency through the canopy.
 It also allows them to suspend while feeding with the tail supporting their entire weight while their hands are free to forage for food.
 The underside of the tip of the tail has a patch of skin with a unique pattern similar to a fingerprint.

 The body structure and other morphological characteristics of Guiana spider monkeys are adaptations for a completely arboreal lifestyle.
 Their elongated arms allow them to brachiate, a hand-over-hand swinging motion used while traveling through trees.
 In addition to their long arms, they have long hook-like fingers that assist with movement in the forest canopy and facilitate brachiation as they swing from branch to branch.
 Guiana spider monkeys walk, run, and clamber quadrupedally.